Modules

 print(f"Item {number + 1}: {fruit}")

-This would print out:
+This would print out below result.

 Item 1: apple